tusharmath/rwc/README.md

 - Can integrate with multiple virtual dom implementations like [preact] or [snabbdom] simulataneously.
 - Caches event handler between renders.
 - Passes proper JS objects to components using `props`.
-- Dispatches [CustomEvent] for intercomponent communication.
+- Automatically dispatches [Event] types for inter-component communication.

 ## Paradigm